RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 ## Shell Command Interface

 The shell command line interface is implemented in C, with the underlying functions either in C or in assembly.
+The serial interfaces (ACIA and SIO/2) are configured for 115200 baud 8n2.

 Again, here is a view of what success looks like.